IgniteUI/indigo-design-docfx/en/components/radial-gauge.md

 ## Ticks Type

 The ticks of the Radial Gauge can be placed outside or inside, with two inside variants for Thick and Thin range areas.
-In Figma you can select the `Ranges` and the `Ticks Type` from the provided properties in the right sidebar.
+In Figma, you can select the `Ranges` and the `Ticks Type` from the provided properties in the right sidebar.

 <img class="responsive-img" src="../images/radial_gauge_inside.png" srcset="../images/radial_gauge_inside@2x.png 2x" />
 <img class="responsive-img" src="../images/radial_gauge_outside.png" srcset="../images/radial_gauge_outside@2x.png 2x" />